 Courtois, who is 6ft 6in tall, made his debut for the Belgian national side in November 2011 against France, becoming the youngest ever goalkeeper to play for Belgium.

-He has since established himself as first-choice 'keeper for the national side and played a pivotal role as they booked their place at next summer's World Cup, the first time Belgium have qualified since 2002.
+He has since established himself as first-choice 'keeper for the national side and played a pivotal role as they booked their place at the 2014 World Cup, the first time Belgium had qualified since 2002.

 Courtois was an ever-present in Brazil as Belgium reached the quarter-finals, eventually beaten 1-0 by Argentina.